y0f/bike-app/README.md

 # Laravel Filament Bike Repair App

-A hobby project built to get comfortable with [Filament](https://filamentphp.com).
+A small hobby project built to get comfortable with [Filament](https://filamentphp.com).
 This multi-panel bike repair management app supports multi-tenancy, allowing employees to work across multiple locations.
 It features an Admin Panel for managing companies and service points, and a Mechanic Panel for handling assets and schedules.

 - NOTE: ***This project is not production ready, and I use it for testing plugins and new features***